martienssenlab/maize-code/README.md

 All files can be gzipped (.gz extension).
 6) Make the samplefiles you want.
 An example of a samplefile is in the data folder (B73_endosperm_samplefile.txt) and a quick way to make them is at the bottom of the `MaizeCode.sh` file.
 For cleaner naming purposes, use "\_samplefile.txt" as a suffix.
 7) Submit the `MaizeCode.sh` script, giving as argument `-f <samplefile.txt>` the samplefile of your choice and `-p <path>` the path to your directory that contains the different genome directories.
-8) By default, it will proceed with the analysis. `-s` can be set so that it does not proceed with the analysis at all.
+8) By default, it will proceed with the analysis. `-s` can be set so that it does not proceed with the analysis at all or `-c` can be set if only single sample analysis should be performed but no combined analysis per line or between lines.
 9) If the analysis has not proceeded or if you want to analyze different samples together, make the analysis_samplefile you want.
 An example of an analysis samplefile is in the data folder (B73_endosperm_analysis_samplefile.txt) and a quick way to make them is at the bottom of the `MaizeCode_analysis.sh` file.
 For better naming purposes, use "\_analysis_samplefile.txt" as a suffix.
 10) Submit the `MaizeCode_analysis.sh` script, giving as argument `-f <analysisfile>` the analysis_samplefile and `-r <regionfile>` the regions (in bed6 format) to be plotted on. `-s` can be set if the combined analysis should not be performed (only single-sample analysis will be done, i.e calling peaks and making bigwig files).
 It also stops there if the regionfile is missing.
 11) Have a look at the results: mapping statistics, peak statistics and various plots (see Output below).